hardin47/website/Math154/Notes/02-viz.md

 ## Examples

 The first two examples are taken from a book by Edward Tufte who is arguably the master at visualizations.
 The book is *Visual and Statistical Thinking: Displays of Evidence for Making decisions*.
-The book can be purchased for $7 at http://www.edwardtufte.com/tufte/books_textb, though there may be online versions of it that you can download.
+The book can be purchased at http://www.edwardtufte.com/tufte/books_textb, though there may be online versions of it that you can download.

 ##### An aside {-}